Lambda-Curry/lc-gatsby-starter/packages/gatsby-theme/README.md

 Add the theme to the `plugins` array with the appropriate options.

-_Note: All options are **required**.
-If you do not provide a page template, no pages will be created._
+_Note: Any `siteMetadata` or `manifest` options you do not provide will be set to the default below._

 ```js
 module.exports = {